sbt/sbt-native-packager/src/sphinx/formats/debian.rst

 Java based packaging
 ~~~~~~~~~~~~~~~~~~~~

-If you want to use the java based implementation, enable the following plugin.
+If you want to use the java based implementation, enable the following plugin:

 .. code-block:: scala

   enablePlugins(JDebPackaging)

-and this to your ``plugins.sbt``
+and this to your ``plugins.sbt``:

 .. code-block:: scala